Minimak: A layout that fixes QWERTY and isn't impossible to learn

 • Upgrades incrementally: Each upgrade changes only 4 keys at a time, ensuring your learning experience is as quick and painless as possible.
 You can learn each upgrade without having to practice much before adopting them into your routine.
 This speeds the process as a whole, because your learning can mostly be done while you’re on the job.

 • Changes fewer keys: If you decide that the original 4-key Minimak layout feels good enough, then stay with it.
-It’s still a huge improvement.
-If you go to the final upgrade however, you’re getting 83% of the benefit of Dvorak for only 12 keys.
-That’s less than half the keyboard.
-Dvorak changes 13 more keys than that, just to eke out that last 17%.
+It's a substantial improvement over QWERTY.
+If you go to the final upgrade however, you're getting 83% of the benefit of Dvorak for only 12 keys.
+That's less than half the keyboard.
+Dvorak changes 13 more keys than that and provides little more improvement.

 Minimak 8-key Layout